 Click here to access the activity packet with instructions on how to earn the patch.
 For questions email us at email@example.com with "Mental Health Patch" in the subject line.

-Mattise Pickett is one Girl Scout who recently earned our Mental Health Awareness Patch.
+Mattise Pickett is another Girl Scout who recently earned our Mental Health Awareness Patch.

 Matisse was presented the patch by Representative Kenny Walker Kenneth Walker of the Mississippi House of Representatives and Mississippi Family As Allies Executive Director, Dr. Joy Hogge.